 We have never declared or paid any cash dividends on our common stock.
 We currently expect to retain future earnings, if any, to finance the growth and development of our business and do not anticipate paying any cash dividends in the foreseeable future.
-The terms of the indenture governing our 8.50% Senior Notes due 2017 places certain restrictions on our ability to pay dividends.
-In addition, the terms of the indenture governing the notes places certain restrictions on our ability to pay cash dividends.
+The terms of the indenture governing our senior notes places certain restrictions on our ability to pay dividends.